 PyTorch¶

-PyTorch's distributed training model is built around DistributedDataParallel (DDP).
-Each process — typically one per node — holds a complete copy of the model.
-During the forward pass, each process computes gradients on its own data shard.
-During the backward pass, DDP synchronizes gradients across all processes using a collective communication backend (NCCL for GPUs, gloo for CPUs).
-The optimizer then steps with identical averaged gradients on every process, keeping the model copies in sync without explicit parameter transfers.
+PyTorch's distributed training model is built around DistributedDataParallel.
+Each process — one per node here — holds a complete copy of the model, computes gradients on its own shard, and DDP synchronizes them across processes through a collective backend (NCCL on GPUs, gloo on CPUs).
+The optimizer then steps with identical averaged gradients everywhere, keeping the copies in sync without explicit parameter transfers.

 The hard part is the setup.
-Before init_process_group() can be called, every process needs five pieces of information: the address of the rendezvous master (MASTER_ADDR), the master port (MASTER_PORT), the total number of processes (WORLD_SIZE), this process's global rank (RANK), and its local rank on the machine (LOCAL_RANK).
-These must be set as environment variables before any distributed operation.
-In a traditional setup, you write a launch script or use torchrun to inject these values.
-With Skyward, the torch plugin reads the cluster topology from instance_info() and sets everything before your function body runs.
+Before init_process_group() can be called, every process needs the rendezvous address and port, the world size, and its own rank, all as environment variables.
+Normally you write a launch script or use torchrun to inject them. sky.plugins.Torch() reads the topology from the node and sets them before your function body runs.

 Parameters¶